 A special benefit of study at Trinity Law School is the opportunity to participate in the International Human Rights Institute, the Programme Européen d’ Été Études des Droits d’ Homme in Strasbourg, France.

 The Institute was founded in 1969 to teach lawyers, judges, law professors, students and government officials the importance of international human rights.
 Students learn how countries address some of the world’s greatest human rights abuses such as religious persecution, racial discrimination, human trafficking, slavery, torture, and genocide.

-Trinity law students also have the opportunity to participate in many other clinical programs, internships, clerkships, and fellowships.
-During their legal education, our students have worked for judges, lawyers, government agencies, legislators, Christian legal organizations, etc. We encourage this type of experience and are happy to work with you to try to help you find an opportunity that best serves your interests.
+Trinity law students also have the opportunity to participate in other clinical programs, internships, clerkships, and fellowships.
+During their legal education, our students have worked for judges, lawyers, government agencies, legislators, Christian legal organizations, corporations and nonprofits.
+Trinity encourages this type of experience and works with students to help them find opportunities that best serve their interests.